IIDonaji/EDS223-HW1/README.md

 Geospatial Analysis & Remote Sensing (EDS223) Homework Assignment 1:

-For this assignment the data used comes from the United States Environmental Protection Agency's previous [EJScreen: Environmental Justice Screen and Mapping Tool](https://www.epa.gov/ejscreen).
-A tool intended to support research and policy goals.The tool is no longer available but an unofficial version of the tool can be found [here](https://pedp-ejscreen.azurewebsites.net/).

-The EJScreen provides demorgaphic and environment information for the US at the Cesus tract and block group level.
-The data of focus for this assignment will come from the block group level dowloaded from the [EPA site](https://www.epa.gov/ejscreen/download-ejscreen-data)
+This repsoitory contains the code and data used to create geospatial maps for Homework Assignment 1 in EDS 223.
+THe assignment focuses on visualizing environmental justice data using R, including creating multilayer maps and practicing the `tmap` package.

 #### Learning outcomes
-- Create two maps effectively, accessible and aesthetically-pleasing.
-- Practice building multi-layer maps by altering vector and raster data.
-- Practice the `tmap` package in R to make maps.
+- Create an  accessible and aesthetically-pleasing maps that illustrate environmental and demographic data across the Untied States.
+This includes practicing multi-layer mapping techniques and working with a vector and raster geospatial data in R.

 #### The following files are housed in this repository:
 - README.md
-- ej_screen.qmd
+- ej_screen.qmd - Quarto file contain code and map generated workflow
-- ej_screen.pdf
+- ej_screen.pdf - rendered PDF output of the assignmet
 - Rmd/Proj files
-- data
+- data - folder contain raw processed dta
-  - ejscreen
+  - ejscreen - block group-level EJScreen data

+#### Data Access

+The data used in this assignment comes from the United States Environmental Protection Agency’s EJScreen: Environmental Justice Screening and Mapping Tool:

+- The original tool is no longer available, but an unofficial version exists [here](https://pedp-ejscreen.azurewebsites.net/)

+Note: The repository contains only a subset of block group-level data used for the assignment.

+#### Installation & Dependencies

-The following packages where installed to complete this assignment
+The following R packages where installed to complete this assignment

 ```
 - install.packages("sf")
 - install.packages("stars")
 - install.packages("tmap")
 ```
+#### Data Citations

+United States Environmental Protection Agency.
+2015.
+EJSCREEN.
+Retrieved: October, 06, 2025, from [HERE](www.epa.gov/ejscreen)